neherlab/gisaid_nextstrain/README.md

 curl http://data.nextstrain.org/nextstrain.yml --compressed -o nextstrain.yml
 conda env create -f nextstrain.yml
 ```
-These commands are part of the script [`install_conda.sh`](install_conda.sh).
-They install miniconda and create an environment in which you can run nextstrain.
+These commands install miniconda and create an environment in which you can run nextstrain.
 Running these commands will prompt you to accept terms of conditions and specify the location of the installation -- the default answers are fine here.
 The conda installer will also ask you whether you want to set-up the conda installation -- choose `yes`.